History of WWE Raw in Timeline

 WWE Raw

 WWE Raw, a professional wrestling television program produced by WWE, airs live every Monday on Netflix.
-Debuting on January 11, 1993, it features wrestlers from the Raw brand and is considered one of WWE's flagship programs alongside Friday Night SmackDown.
-The show is a key component of WWE's programming, showcasing wrestling matches and storylines.
+It features wrestlers from the Raw brand.
+Debuting on January 11, 1993, it's considered one of WWE's flagship programs alongside Friday Night SmackDown.

 January 11, 1993: Raw Debut

-On January 11, 1993, WWE Raw, a professional wrestling television program, debuted and is considered one of WWE's flagship programs.
+On January 11, 1993, WWE Raw, an American professional wrestling television program produced by WWE, debuted.
+The show airs live every Monday and is considered one of WWE's flagship programs.

 April 1993: Raw Taped in Poughkeepsie

-In April 1993, WWF taped several weeks worth of Raw from the Mid-Hudson Civic Center in Poughkeepsie, New York.
+In April 1993, the WWF taped several weeks' worth of Raw episodes from the Mid-Hudson Civic Center in Poughkeepsie, New York.

-November 1993: Raw Taped Outside of New York
+November 1993: First Episode Outside of New York

 In November 1993, the first episode of Raw produced outside of New York was taped in Bushkill, Pennsylvania.